memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ## Basic Terminology

-There are two classes of breakpoints know as the "hardware breakpoint" and "software breakpoint".
+There are two classes of breakpoints known as the "hardware breakpoint" and "software breakpoint".

 ### Hardware Breakpoint